Infinite Frontier Year Twenty-Three

 –Wonder Woman Vol. 6 #14 (Wonder Woman #814)

 –FLASHBACK: From The Question: All Along the Watchtower #1.
 This item occurs one week prior to the main action of The Question: All Along the Watchtower #1.
-Just as Batman, Wonder Woman, and Superman are preparing to put the finishing touches on their new Justice League/Watchtower venture, they catch wind that someone might be trying to infiltrate their project and weaponize their new HQ.
-It’s too late to scrap the plans now, so Batman and Superman recruit the Question (Renee Montoya) to be the security chief for the new Watchtower satellite.
+Just as Batman, Wonder Woman, and Superman (Clark) are preparing to put the finishing touches on their new Justice League/Watchtower venture, they catch wind that someone might be trying to infiltrate their project and weaponize their new HQ.
+It’s too late to scrap the plans now, so Batman and Superman (Clark) recruit the Question (Renee Montoya) to be the security chief for the new Watchtower satellite.
 Her task will not only be to maintain security aboard the Watchtower, but also to help solve the infiltration mystery.
 Aboard the Watchtower, Wonder Woman introduces the Question to her security team, which includes Blue Beetle (Ted Kord), Blue Beetle (Jaime Reyes), Batwoman, and Animal Man.

 –REFERENCE: In the second feature to Wonder Woman #800, the second feature to Wonder Woman Vol. 6 #3 (Wonder Woman #803), the second feature to Wonder Woman Vol. 6 #10, and Wonder Woman Vol. 6 #14 (Wonder Woman #814).
 Day 51—it’s been fifty-one days since the end of Absolute Power.
 Using her own DNA mixed with the deceased Steve Trevor’s DNA, Wonder Woman shapes a wee baby out of the mystic clay on the shores of Themyscira.
 Blessed by the gods, Diana’s daughter Lizzie Prince is born!
 Presumably, Diana tells Bruce and Clark.